gabrielfgm/financial_history/paste_syllabi.md

 ### Examination

--   The exam is worth 30 credits; lasts 3 hours; requires 3 questions to be answered.
+-   The exam is worth 30 credits.
+It will be **online**.
+It will probably last 24 hours although more details will be provided closer to the exam date.
 -   Format: you must EITHER answer two gobbet questions and one essay question, OR one gobbet question and two essay questions.
 -   The exam paper will contain two gobbet questions and eight essay